athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 1/Ralthiss (3-4).md

     desc: "_[[Spells/Create Undead|Create Undead]]_"

   - name: "Necrotic Infusion"
-    desc: "`pf2:1`  If the next action Ralthiss takes is to cast harm to restore Hit Points to a single undead creature, the target then deals an additional 1d6 void damage with its melee weapons and unarmed attacks until the end of its next turn.\n\n[[Feat_Feature Effects/Effect_ Divine Infusion (Harm)|Effect: Divine Infusion (Harm)]]"
+    desc: "`pf2:1`  If the next action Ralthiss takes is to cast harm to restore Hit Points to a single undead creature, the target then deals an additional 1d6 void damage with its melee weapons and unarmed attacks until the end of its next turn.\n\n[[Feat_Feature Effects/Effect_ Divine Infusion|Effect: Divine Infusion]]"

   - name: "Sap Life"
     desc: "  When Ralthiss casts a [[Spells/Harm|Harm]] spell and damages at least one living creature, he regains Hit Points equal to the spell rank of his _harm_ spell."